How To Use

 If you intend to Scoop under a desk, ensure that there is enough space for your knees as they move through the lateral motion.

-Step 2: Secure your feet in the pedals by pulling the blue strap (inset photo) to make it easier to slip your feet under the black elastic strap.
+Step 2: Secure your feet in the pedals by placing one toe on the lower pedal, then with your toe on the pedal, pulling the blue strap up (inset photo) to make it easier to slip your feet under the black elastic strap.
 You’ll want to wear flat-soled shoes.

 Step 3: To make the motion easier, turn the tension knob counter clockwise.
 To make the motion harder, turn the tension knob clockwise.